 The vision faded.
-Fenris quivered in muted anger as he faced Athene's cool stare, for she was scrutinising him keenly for any sign of a reaction, much like a scientist who had just given a laboratory rat a treat of botulism-flavoured cheese.
-She seemed to be taking sadistic pleasure inflicting his life's worse moments upon him.
+Fenris quivered in muted anger as he faced Athene’s cool stare.
+The woman was scrutinising him keenly for his reaction, much like a scientist who had just given a laboratory rat a treat of botulism-flavoured cheese.
+She seemed to take sadistic pleasure from inflicting his life’s worse moments upon him.

 “That was underhand,” he said grimly.
 “I have no idea how you obtained that footage, but you really know how to twist the knife.
 Yes, I admit it.
 I am a failure.
 I gave up my one dream of travelling the worlds and for what?
 I lost the farm and all my family are dead.”

 “Other people have it all!”
 Fenris retorted, speaking with a venom that surprised even him.
 “I’m sorry to talk about the Maharani again, but Kashyap has been dead barely an hour and she has already disowned the court and all royalist supporters in the Dhusarian Church.
 She’s happy to let Yuanshi suffer.
 I’ve played by the rules, tried to be loyal and look where it has got me!
 Halfway across this bridge with Que Qiao Corporation troops advancing on both sides!
 I should throw myself in the lake.
 I’d wish I’d never been born!”

 “Finally!” cried Athene.
 Hand on hip, she wagged a finger of her other before his downcast gaze.
 “We get to the petulant cry of the hopeless!
 But do you really mean what you say?
 Do you want to know what the world would be like if you hadn’t been born?”

 Fenris thought about it, then nodded.
 “Yes!” he said defiantly.
 “I would!”

 “How could the world possibly be any worse without me in it?”

 “That’s just the point,” she said.
 “It isn’t any worse.
 It’s better.”

 “A lot better,” she added, with another annoying smile.